Map of the basic and comprehensive network of roads

 European Council granted the status of candidate country to Serbia on March 1, 2012, based on the Committee opinion on Serbia’s application for membership adopted on October 12, 2011.
 The Council concluded on December 5, 2011 that European Council would consider opening of accession negotiations in accordance with common practice when the European Commission assesses that Serbia achieved the required degree of harmonization with the membership criteria.

-Among other things, in the past year, Serbia worked on creating the preconditions for accessing Pre-Accession Funds of the European Union (Program on the level of Serbia was made for pre-accession assistance to Serbia in the period 2007- 2013).
-The Department is active in all work groups in relevant ministries involved with this topic, government agencies, chambers of commerce, etc.
+Among other things, in the past few years Serbia has been engaged in creation of preconditions for access to pre-accession funds of the European Union (Program on the level of Serbia for pre-accession assistance to Serbia in the period from 2007- 2013, and later 2014-2017).
+The Department actively participates in all working groups within the line ministries dealing with these issues, government agencies, chambers of commerce, etc.

 In the previous period, the Department established cooperation with the Office for Development of the Republic in terms of making the methodology for measuring the state of development of municipalities, support to the making of Draft Strategy of Sustainable Development of the Republic of Serbia, Draft Construction Strategy.

 The Department was involved in the project of the Government of the Republic of Serbia “Towards more efficient implementation of reforms” oriented towards the essential capacity building of bodies and organizations in state administration, via relevant ministries for the process of planning and plan budgeting through the production of strategically target oriented Annual Operating Plans of the Ministry, for the purpose of improving the allocation of budget funds and better use of international assistance and monitoring the realization of planned and proposed Projects.